-- BEHOLD a stranger at the door, He gently knocks, has knock'd before, Has waited long, is waiting still, You use no other friend so ill. - 2 But will he prove a friend indeed?
-He will - the very friend you need; The man of Nazareth is he, With garments died, from Calvary. - .3 O lovely attitude ! he stands With melting heart and open hauds, O matchless kindness ! and he shows That matchless kindness to his foes. - 4 Rise, touch'd with gratitude divine; Turn out his enemy and thine, Turn out that hateful monster, sin, And let the heavenly stranger in.
+BEHOLD a stranger at the door, He gently knocks, has knock'd before,

+Has waited long, is waiting still, You use no other friend so ill.

+- 2 But will be prove a friend indeed?
+He will - the very friend you need: The man of Nazareth is he.
+With garments died, from Calvary. - With melting heart and open hands, O matchless kindness! and he shows That matchless kindness to his foes. - What charm for aching hearts he can 4 Rise, touch'd with gratitude divine; Turn ont his enemy and thine, Turn out that hateful monster, sin, And let the heavenly stranger in.